KristinaEngland/inclusive-by-design/how/provide-inclusive-meetings-and-events/presenter-checklist.md

 - Provide participants with a microphone during any question or answer sessions and reiterate the need to speak through the microphone when asking a question.
 If you are unable to get the microphone to the person, repeat the question for everyone in the room.

 ## 4. Use a Headset During a Virtual Presentation
-- Background noises can be distracting to the neurodiverse community.
+- Background noises can be distracting to a neurodivergent participant and the hard of hearing community.
 Use a headset to provide a distraction free presetnation.